EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/swiss-tables/index.en.md

 | Full                | 0           | 0x3A  |       |       |       |       |       |       |
 | Deleted             | 1           | 1     | 1     | 1     | 1     | 1     | 1     | 0     |

 This is a game changer.
 Why?
-Because to check if a slot might contain our key, we don't need to touch the main data array at all.
-We can first check the metadata.
+Because to check if a slot might contain our key, you don't need to touch the main data array at all.
+You can first check the metadata.
 This is a huge win for performance.

 ## A Step-by-Step Walk Through the Swiss table data structure